Meet our clinic team!

 Outside of work, Kimberly enjoys time with her family, traveling, the beach, and yoga.

-Sheena Mackay, M.S., CCC-SLP, Speech-Language Pathologist
+Sheena M., M.S., CCC-SLP, Speech-Language Pathologist

 Sheena received her B.S. in Communicative Disorders and Deaf Education from Utah State University and her M.S. in Communicative Sciences and Disorders from New York University.
 She is licensed by the State of California and holds a Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA).
 Sheena has worked for Specialized Therapy Services at The OAS Center since 2020.
 She has clinical experience, working in-person and virtually, serving both charter school students and pediatric outpatient clients with a wide variety of support needs.
 Her clinical interests include play-based early intervention, neurodiversity-affirming therapy, and school-age stuttering therapy.
 In her free time, Sheena loves spending time with her husband and son.
 They enjoy going camping in their RV and relaxing on the beach.

-Yasleen Cabrera, SLPA
+Yasleen C., SLPA

 Yasleen, AKA “Yas”, began her experience working in special education classrooms with the San Diego Unified School District in 2016 and provided in-home respite care services for children/teens with disabilities.
 She received her bachelor’s degree in Speech Language and Hearing Sciences from San Diego State University in 2018 and completed her SLPA Certification with CSUN in 2022.
 Her passion for inclusivity and advocacy has led her to join the STS Clinic team as a Spanish speaking, bilingual service provider.
 Yas focuses on building meaningful connections with her clients and making therapy fun!
 In her free time, Yas practices salsa dancing, enjoys thrift shopping, and visits her family in the Antelope Valley!